JsBergbau/MiTemperature2/README.md

 [Read instruction about integartion with Prometheus Push Gateway](./prometheus/README.md)

 ## Node-RED flows
 Finally there are flows for Node-RED.
 Especially if you have multiple receivers this is quite comfortable to manage the name and calibration data of your sensors at one place in Node-Red.
 No need to change configuration in any of your receivers.
+Note: If you use encrypted mode you need to provide the decryption key in a device list file on every receiver.
+Tip: Use Ansible to deploy updated lists on all receivers.

 This solution makes it also very easy to have multiple receivers and you can easily move the devices around between them.
 As long as one device reaches one receiver everything will work.
-If it reaches multiple receivers you can even reboot them without data loss.
+If it reaches multiple receivers you can even reboot one by one without data loss.

 There are two slightly different versions. `Node-RED flows Callback mode.json` sends directly via curl and HTTP the data to Node-RED.
 This version is only intended when you don't have a MQTT broker.